tatecarson/waters-sonic-signatures/slides.md

 | Number of Peaks (**NP**)                                          | Count of sudden transients across bands           | Drips, insects, bird calls     | Detailed, lively, “natural”                              |

 <!--
-Let's dive into some specific acoustic measures that help us understand how water sounds might affect viewers.
+I'll now describe some specific acoustic measures that help us understand how water sounds might affect viewers.
 This table shows four key indices from ecoacoustics research.

 When we look at Acoustic Evenness or AEI, we're measuring how balanced the energy is across the frequency spectrum—think of sounds like gentle rain or surf, which tend to feel calm and pleasant to listeners.